Lifestyle | Health & Wellness

 Blueberries:

-Another Red Light favorite.
-A generous heaping ¼ cup (40 g) of blueberries is Green Light low FODMAP.
-That is plenty to top your cereal or yogurt or to even make a super-simple Maple Blueberry Compote to top pancakes and waffles, Crumb Topped Berry Slab Pie, Blueberry Pie or our Kale Salad
+So go ahead and top your cereal or yogurt, or to even make a super-simple Maple Blueberry Compote to spoon over pancakes and waffles, Crumb Topped Berry Slab Pie, Blueberry Pie, Fresh Blueberry Pie (seen above) or our Kale Salad

 Savoy Cabbage:

-It is true that this cabbage is higher FODMAP than conventional green cabbage, but there is a low FODMAP serving of ½ cup (40 g).
+It is true that this cabbage is higher FODMAP than conventional green cabbage, and has a Red Light next to it in the Monash app, but there is a low FODMAP serving of ½ cup (40 g).
 This is plenty to incorporate into a slaw, stir-fry or other dish, such as our Low FODMAP Asian Tofu Noodle Papaya Salad and our Asian Steak & Noodle Salad with Peanuts & Mint.

 Sweet Corn (corn on the cob):